Slackluster/ProfessionShoppingList/README.md

 [![](https://media.forgecdn.net/attachments/1439/398/buymeacoffee-png.png)](https://www.buymeacoffee.com/Slackluster)

-**Profession Shopping List** allows you to track recipes, and it shows you the materials you need to craft them.
+**Profession Shopping List (PSL)** allows you to track recipes, and it shows you the materials you need to craft them.
 It also tracks recipe cooldowns.

 ![](https://media.forgecdn.net/attachments/description/498475/description_2221bf7d-a25f-455c-be98-a583840ca8eb.png)